EXOFFICIO WOMEN'S SOL COOL LONG SLEEVE SHIRT

 Copyright 2014.
 All rights reserved.

-My thanks to ExOfficio and BackpackGearTest.org for the opportunity to test this Sol Cool long sleeve shirt.
-Please check back in a few months for my long-term report.
+Thank you to ExOfficio and BackpackGearTest.org for the opportunity to test the many benefits of the lightweight Sol Cool long sleeve shirt.

 Read more reviews of Ex Officio gear